deenapederson/nba-draft-trade-evaluator/README.md

 - Draft pick values are based on [Draft Pick Trade Value Chart - 2017 Version - Kevin Pelton](http://nbasense.com/draft-pick-trade-value/2/kevin-pelton-2), with each pick assigned a normalized value.
 - Each trade is calculated in real-time using the sum of pick values per team.
 - A basic warning system flags when a trade favors one side.
-- Users can save trade concepts (localStoarage) and compare multiple trade concepts.
+- Users can save trade concepts (localStorage) and compare multiple trade concepts.

+---
+## Architectural Decisions

+- React Hooks: State is managed using React’s built-in hooks (useState, useEffect) for simplicity and speed.
+- Draft Pick Data Format: Draft pick objects are converted to JSON to enable easy persistence using localStorage (JSON.stringify() / JSON.parse()).
+- Styling: Styled-components are used to provide component-scoped styles and support rapid UI iteration.
+- Trade Evaluation Logic: A straightforward additive model is used to sum normalized pick values per team.
+This keeps calculations fast and the user interface responsive while allowing room for future enhancements (e.g., more nuanced valuations).

 ---